Christilut/node-modern-boilerplate/README.md

 So a property like User.Roles cannot be updated from graphql because graphql will error since it is not in the Mutation schema.
 It can also not be updated from the codebase because Roles is not in IUpdateUserArgs

+Minor note: when changing GraphQL schema, you need to restart the `test:watch` job in order to see the schema changes.

+### Testing

+Tests are run by AVA which runs all tests in parallel.
+This is great because not only is it much faster than running them in series but also forces you write atomic tests, so no test should depend on any other test.

+An in-memory Mongo database is setup and the tests uses actual express endpoints so the tests are about as close to the real deal as possible.

+### Public routes

+There are some public routes for authentication such as login, account verification and registration.

+The GraphQL routes are setup for logged in users only.

+### Email templates

+There are some email templates provided.
+They are taken from Mailgun and should work properly on any email client.
+You can send mails with the email helper by providing the right parameters.

+See `server/models/user/model.ts` for an example.

 ## Getting Started